wbazant/markerAlignmentsPaper/paper.md

 ## Discussion

 As shown above, precision with which metagenomic reads can be mapped varies based on their source taxon, and the effects of the MAPQ >= 30 filter vary based on the source of the reads.
-We can better explain this variability if we re-cast the task of identifying a source of reads given metagenomic reads an a reference as a nearest neighbour search in a space of sequences.
+We can better explain this variability if we re-cast the task of identifying a source of reads given metagenomic reads and a reference as a nearest neighbour search in a space of sequences.
 A reference consisting of cDNA sequences from multiple species is different from a reference genome like the human genome, because naturally occuring proteins form isolated clusters of varying size and in-cluster similarity [@smith1970natural].
 Since MAPQ is a measure of certainty about alignment position [@li2009sequence], we can expect it to be low for reads whose nearest neighbour is either ambiguous or distant.

 Reads map less correctly as well as with low MAPQ in particularly congested areas of sequence space, because a read coming from a segment shared between sequences does not contain enough information to assign it to the source.
 Our data suggests this might be the right model for a large fraction of errors, because most misses are near misses.
 In our opinion, rejecting ambiguously mapping reads can be a sensible strategy when there are plenty of other reads to use, but making use of ambiguous mappings can improve detection ability of taxonomic classifiers that focus on eukaryotes.